South Korean democracy tested as Yoon clings to power – DW – 12/09/2024

 Protracted political turmoil for South Korea?

-Protestors say the 90-second apology that Yoon made on Saturday was completely inadequate and was instead more of a call for his party to do whatever they could to avoid impeachment, suggesting that he does not intend to step down.
+Many South Koreans believe the 90-second apology that Yoon made on Saturday was completely inadequate and was instead more of a call for his party to do whatever it could to avoid impeachment, suggesting that he does not intend to step down.

-That decision may be out of his hands, however, as PPP leader Han Dong-hoon has indicated that the ruling party intends to force Yoon to resign for new elections, although it does appear that they would prefer to avoid an impeachment process.
+That decision may be out of his hands, however, as the PPP leader has indicated that the ruling party intends to force Yoon to resign for new elections, although it does appear that it would prefer to avoid an impeachment process.

 Analysts agree that, for the foreseeable future, South Korean politics are likely to be in turmoil, with knock-on impacts on the economy, diplomacy and security concerns.

-Leif-Eric Easley, professor of international studies at Ewha Womans University in Seoul, said PPP leader Han and Prime Minister Han Duck-soo are attempting to stabilize state affairs and "buy time to regroup before a possible early election to replace the president."
+Leif-Eric Easley, professor of international studies at Ewha Womans University in Seoul, said the PPP leader and the prime minister, Han Duck-soo, were attempting to stabilize state affairs and "buy time to regroup before a possible early election to replace the president."

-But the stakes in the in-fighting go well beyond South Korea, he added.

 "They include whether a state defending the international order will continue to stand against Russia's illegal invasion of Ukraine, and whether a key middle power in the Indo-Pacific will maintain its resolve to push back against economic coercion and advocate for human rights," he added.